 What types of paying jobs did you have before going to Midwestern University veterinary school?

 This answer will combine jobs and my veterinary experience.
 I was extremely lucky with the experiences I gathered up to my application cycle.
-My first job was a paid internship at the Humane Society of Yuma, (shout out to the former Executive Director Shawn Smith) where I got the hands-on experience that lead me to my first clinic job.
+My first job was a paid internship at the Humane Society of Yuma, (shout out to the former Executive Director Shawn Smith) where I got the hands-on experience that leads me to my first clinic job.
 I worked at Desert Veterinary Clinic as a receptionist and eventually was trained to be an assistant; here we saw small animals and exotics… Dr. Haugo, the clinic owner, often did work with Arizona Game and Fish, so we definitely had some neat critters come through!
 I also did some work as a vet assistant/receptionist at Ironwood Veterinary Clinic with Dr. Polosetski, where we saw small animals only.
 I received large animal experience with Dr. Carney at Affordable Veterinary Services, a mobile clinic that travels to feed stores in Phoenix and does some work for large animal owners in Yuma, Arizona.
 I was lucky to be an assistant with him for a few years.

 I was worried when moving from Yuma, AZ to Chandler, AZ that I’d struggle with finding job opportunities and was pleasantly surprised to find quite the opposite!
 I instead had plenty of opportunities available and was lucky to become a team member at VCA Animal Referral and Emergency Center of Arizona where I worked swing/mid-shift as an ER assistant (some time in ICU and with Oncology as well) with an exceptional team of veterinarians.
 This is actually where I met 2018 Midwestern graduates for the first time and had an opportunity to ask about the program, facilities, etc.